XIMAX, THE CITY OF MAGIC

 The Siege of Ximax

-The dark elves from the Shivering Woods lay siege to the peninsula of Cha'dómm which is mainly inhabited by human mages and therefore one of the most important magical resources for the human armies.
-They are aided by the betrayal of the Archmage of Ecuá, Moh'nul, who takes the Black and High Staffs to the sieging forces.
+The First Sarvonian War comes to Ximax.
+From their hold in the Shivering Wood, the dark elves lay siege to the peninsula of Cha'dómm, which is mainly inhabited by human mages and therefore one of the most important magical resources for the human armies.
+They are aided by the betrayal of the Archmage of Ecuá, Móh'núl, who provides powerful Ximaxian staffs to the sieging forces.

-The siege lasts four years as the peninsula is surrounded by the massive Zirkumire Mountains and can only be reached from the continent through a small passage which is easily defended by the human army of magicians residing at the peninsula near Ximax.
+The siege lasts four years as the peninsula is surrounded by the massive Zirkumire Mountains and can only be reached from the continent through an easily-guarded passage, protected by the human army of mages residing at the peninsula near Ximax.

 773 b.S.
 The Fall of Ximax